 My children are not accustomed to seeing this type of thing.
 We live in a rural area with extreme seasons (read 90º+ with 80% humidity in the summer and -20º for days, and sometimes weeks, at a time in the winter).
 My husband says it keeps the riffraff out, and honestly, he’s probably right.
 Not that there aren’t homeless/jobless/hungry here, but they are largely hidden.
 So much so, that when we visited Orlando a couple years ago I took this picture along the freeway because it was something we don’t see everyday–or at least we didn’t until recently.

-So, she sees this guy on the corner heading to the store and begins asking questions about why he always stands at that corner.
-I tell her it is because that corner is really busy, and that increases the chances that he will get something.
+So, she sees this guy on the corner while we’re heading to the store and begins asking questions about why he always stands at that corner.
+I tell her it is because that corner is really busy and that increases the chances that he will get something.
 She says she feels sorry for him.
 And there lies the difficulty.
 I’m jaded, and she’s not, and I don’t want her to be.

 And, then there is the denial factor.
 I do know that some people genuinely fall on hard times.
-But, none of us wants to believe we could be standing on the corner near WalMart with a cardboard sign and a bedroll waiting for strangers to slip us a buck.
-We want to believe they’ve done it to themselves, deserve to be there because of bad choices, and that helping them isn’t really helping but enabling.
+But, none of us wants to believe we could be the one standing on the corner near WalMart with a cardboard sign and a bedroll waiting for strangers to slip us a buck.
+We want to believe they’ve done it to themselves, that they deserve to be there because of bad choices, and that helping them isn’t really helping but enabling.
 If we can convince ourselves of those things, then we can never end up there.
 Or that’s what we want to believe.

 As we pass him again on the way home, I’m left wondering how to balance it all.
 How do I extend help to those less fortunate without encouraging irresponsibility?
 How do I teach my children about the very real evils of the world without making them jaded and unwilling to help?
 Because the last thing this world needs is more people like me who look the other way.